breatheco-de/the-misspell-chalenge/README.md

 ## 📝 Instructions

-Find one misspell on the BreatheCode lessons, projects or exercises and create a pull request with the fix.
+Find one misspell on the any of the lessons, projects or exercises and create a pull request with the fix.

 ![edit on Github](github-logo2.png.png)